inQWIRE/QWIRE/README.md

 *Preliminaries*
 - Monad.v : An implementation of some basic monads
-- Monoid.v : A typeclass and solver for commutative monoids
+- Monoid.v : A typeclass and solver for commutative monoids, modified from [LinearTypingContexts][8]
 - Prelim.v : A variety of general purpose definitions and tactics

 *Underlying mathematical libraries*